SpECTRE v2024.09.29

 The SpECTRE documentation is organized into tutorials, developer guides, groups of related code, namespaces, and files for easier navigation.
 These can all be accessed by links in the menu bar at the top.

 • For instructions on installing SpECTRE on personal computers and clusters consult the Installation and Installation on clusters pages, respectively.
+See the build system page for how to configure SpECTRE.

 • If you are looking to run simulations with SpECTRE we recommend starting with the User Tutorials.
 The tutorials are designed to get users up and running with a simulation, as well as analyzing and visualizing the output.